wright-cemrc-projects/cryoet-montage/Bashscripts/README.md

 ```
 for f in 3x3_mpact_ts_1*.txt;do mv ${f} ${f/\.txt/\.pl};done
 ```
-Place all corresponding .pl files in individual directories containing raw frame stacks for one montage tilt series, such as the folder "3x3_mpact_ts_1" (see example below).
+Place all corresponding .pl files in individual directories containing raw frame stacks for one montage tilt series.
+For example, all .pl files with a root/base name of *3x3_mpact_ts_1* need to be placed in the folder "3x3_mpact_ts_1" (see example below).

 ## *Using blendstitching_tiltcompensated_batch.sh*
 Download [`blendstitching_tiltcompensated_batch.sh`](blendstitching_tiltcompensated_batch.sh) and place it in the directory that is above individual directories containing frames for one montage tilt series.